FMO (Netherlands)

+and Building Prospects.
+The funds amount to €76.9 million (US$ 79.6 million), €10.8 million (US$11.2 million) and €9.6 million (US$9.911 million) respectively in 2024.
+Currently FMO has 771 ongoing investments in more than 85 different countries.

 History

 FMO was founded in 1970 by the Dutch Government in conjunction with commercial banks, the national employers' association, labor unions, and private investors to invest in private sector projects in developing countries and emerging markets.
 In March 2008, FMO achieved bank status; the bank has been under the supervision of the Dutch Central Bank (DNB) since then.

 Objectives

-FMO manages funds for the Ministries of Foreign Affairs and Economic Affairs of the Dutch government to maximize the development impact of private sector investments.
+FMO manages funds for the Ministries of Foreign Affairs and Economic Affairs of the Dutch government to maximize the development impact of private sector investments in emerging markets.
 For instance, the Capacity Development Program provides funding with the aim to create access to management and technical know-how.